ozkxr/zola-website-openssl/README.md

 - Rename `now.json.bak` to `now.json` and `build.sh.bak` to `build.sh`.
 - Run `now`

-This should result in a successful build.
+This should results in a successful build.

 This configuration retrieves, builds and installs OpenSSL 1.1.0 using the release from the OpenSSL's GitHub.